build-trust/ockam/implementations/swift/ockam/ockam_app/README.md

 ## How to build

-To build the Ockam Desktop Application:
+To build the Ockam Portals Application:
 1. Run `make swift_build` from the root of the repository.
-2. Launch it using `./implementations/swift/build/Ockam.xcarchive/Products/Applications/Ockam.app/Contents/MacOS/Ockam`
+2. Launch it with `make_swift_run` from the root of the repository.

 To build the package you can use `make swift_package`.